HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 - *Blueprint Method Name*
 - *Nano Contract ID*
 - *Nano Contract Caller*: the address used to sign the transaction
-- *Nano Contract*: action item that navigates the user to the Nano Contract Details component
+- *Nano Contract*: action item that navigates the user to the [Nano Contract Transactions](#screen-nano-contract-transactions) screen.

-Taping on *Public Explorer* navigates the user to the transaction page in the explorer website.
+Tapping on *Public Explorer* navigates the user to the transaction page in the explorer website.

-Taping on *Nano Contract* navigates the user to the "Nano Contract Transaction Details" component.
+Tapping on *Nano Contract* navigates the user to the [Nano Contract Transactions](#screen-nano-contract-transactions) screen.

 >[!NOTE]
 >The actual implementation name for the "Token Transaction Details" component is `TxDetailsModal`, which is found in the *Main Screen*.
 It is more convenient to call "Token Transaction Details" in this design to keep naming consistency.